Writing is an art that people of every age must grip. In this article, the importance of writing skills for students and writers has been discussed.

 • Everyone rapidly jots down their ideas on post-it notes, no matter how impractical, outlandish, extreme, or crazy they are (do not filter the ideas).

 What is a Controlled Writing?

-In this stage, the teacher designs activities much easier for the students who just begin to write.
+In this stage, the teacher designs activities much easier for the students who have just begun to write.
 Such activities can be divided into substitution table exercises and copying activities.

-By using grammatical units placed in a table, the students construct simple sentences without changing the patterns of sentences.
+By using grammatical units placed on a table, the students construct simple sentences without changing the patterns of sentences.

 |My friend My cousin John||Often sometimes frequently rarely||Plays Reads writes Watches- T.V.||in the evening on Sunday in spare time at 8: p.m.|

 i.
 My friend often plays in the evening.

 iii.
 My friend often plays in spare time.